LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 semantic processing.
 Pupil dilation was measured while listeners heard two speech streams, with pre-trial cues instructing them to either switch attention from one stream to the other at a designated mid-trial gap, or to maintain attention on the same stream throughout the trial.
 Extrapolating from the divided attention results of Koelewijn and colleagues,[@KoelewijnEtAl2014] we predicted greater pupil dilation on trials that required attention switching;
 we also expected stimulus degradation to  affect pupil dilation (in line with Winn and colleague’s findings).[@WinnEtAl2015]

-# General Methods
-\label{sec-gen-meth}

-All procedures were performed in a sound-treated booth; illumination was provided only by the LCD monitor that presented instructions and fixation points.
-Auditory stimuli were delivered via a TDT RP2 real-time processor (Tucker Davis Technologies, Alachula, FL) to Etymotic ER-2 insert earphones at a level of 65 dB SPL.
-A white-noise masker with π-interaural-phase was played continuously during experimental blocks at a level of 45 dB SPL, yielding a stimulus-to-noise ratio of 20 dB.
-The additional noise was included to provide masking of environmental sounds (e.g., friction between subject clothing and earphone tubes) and to provide consistency with follow-up neuroimaging experiments (required due to the acoustic conditions in the neuroimaging suite).

-Pupil size was measured continuously during each block of trials at a 1000 Hz sampling frequency using an EyeLink1000 infra-red eye tracker (SR Research, Kanata, ON).
-Participants’ heads were stabilized by a chin rest and forehead bar, fixing their eyes at a distance of 50 cm from the EyeLink camera.
-Target detection accuracy and response time were also recorded for comparison with pupillometry data and the results of past studies.

 # Experiment 1

 Experiment 1 involved target detection in one of two spatially separated speech streams.
-In addition to the maintain- versus switch-attention manipulation, there was a cued stimulus manipulation previously shown to cause variation in task performance: degradation of binaural cues to talker location (implemented as presence/absence of simulated reverberation).[@NabelekRobinson1982]  Reduced task performance and greater pupil dilation were predicted for the reverberant condition.
-Additionally, the voice of the competing talker was varied (either the same male voice as the target talker, or a female voice, uncued).
+In addition to the maintain- versus switch-attention manipulation, there was a stimulus manipulation previously shown to cause variation in task
+performance: degradation of binaural cues to talker location (implemented as presence/absence of simulated reverberation).[@NabelekRobinson1982]  Reduced task performance and greater pupil dilation were predicted for the reverberant condition.
+This manipulation was incorporated into the pre-trial cue (i.e., on reverberant trials, the cue was also reverberant).
+Additionally, the voice of the competing talker was varied (either the same male voice as the target talker, or a female voice); this manipulation was not signalled in the pre-trial cue.
 The same-voice condition was expected to degrade the separability of the talkers[@Brungart2001] and therefore decrease task performance and increase pupil dilation.

 ## Methods
 ### Participants